pycroscopy/pycroscopy/docs/data_format.rst

    function of a single (spectroscopic) variable such as wavelength.
    Thus this data is represented as a 1 x P matrix, where P is the number of points in the spectra
--  **Scanning Tunneling Spectroscopy or IV spectroscopy**: The current (A 1D array of size P) is recorded as a function of voltage at each position in a two dimensional grid of points (two spatial dimensions).
+-  **Scanning Tunelling Spectroscopy or IV spectroscopy**: The current (A 1D array of size P) is recorded as a function of voltage at each position in a two dimensional grid of points (two spatial dimensions).
 Thus the data would be represented as a N x P matrix,